deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

     ADDING CATALOG MANAGEMENT
         EDITING PRODUCTS
             CREATE THE EDIT VIEW
-                Listing 11-6.
-The Contents of the Edit.cshtml File
+                Figure 11-5.
+The page generated using the EditorForModel helper method

 * CREATING NEW PRODUCTS
 * DELETING PRODUCTS